open-education-api/specification/docs/governance/README.md

 * The working group may terminate the membership of a member who fails to meet their obligations.
 * Former working group members can be kept informed of developments, if desired, but lose their voting rights.

-### Rights and obligations The working group member
+### Rights and obligations

+The working group member:

-•	represents their employer, an organisation that promotes the interests of the Open Education API.
-This organisation has the intention to implement the OOAPI within 2 years;
+* represents their employer, an organization that promotes the interests of the Open Education API.
+This organization has the intention to implement the OOAPI within 2 years.

-•	actively contributes to developing the Open Education API and promotes its use.
-He or she must invest at least 60 hours a year to achieve the working group's objectives;
+* actively contributes to developing the Open Education API and promotes its use.
+He or she must invest at least 60 hours a year to achieve the working group's objectives.

-•	must visit at least 3 working group meetings a year.
-Only institutions affiliated with SURFnet and 1 representative for each institution affiliated with SURFnet have voting rights.
+* must visit at least 3 working group meetings a year.
+Only institutions affiliated with SURF and 1 representative for each institution affiliated with SURF have voting rights.

 ## Bureau Edustandaard (governance)